flatironinstitute/nemos/docs/how_to_guide/plot_05_sklearn_pipeline_cv_demo.md

 doc_plots.plot_heatmap_cv_results(cvdf_wide)
 ```

-As shown in the table, the model with the highest score, highlighted in blue, used a RaisedCosineBasisLinear basis (as used above), which appears to be a suitable choice for our toy data.
+As shown in the table, the model with the highest score, highlighted in blue, used a EvalRaisedCosineLinear basis (as used above), which appears to be a suitable choice for our toy data.
 We can confirm that by plotting the firing rate predictions: